 Seasonal or temporary foreign workers could also have been hired without being given the correct training or vetted for language ability.
 Consequently, they may well be much more vulnerable to suggesting a farm or agricultural injury.

-To discover more about farming accident claims, please contact our personal injury advisers or continue reading.
+To discover more about farming accident claims and agricultural accident claims, please contact our personal injury advisers or continue reading.
+We have plenty of information regarding any farm accident compensation claims.

 The owner and/ or operator of any machinery and equipment used on a farm is responsible for its maintenance.
 One such criterion they must follow is to make certain all equipment in use has a visible ‘CE’ mark.
 This shows the item meets all relevant European Union standards and regulations.
 The farm owner should also be able to produce a ‘certificate of conformity’ certifying the equipment as safe.